Relative Free Splitting Complexes III: Stable Translation Lengths and Filling Paths: Introduction to Part III

-Our two main technical results here regarding filling paths are: the \STOAT~\ref{TheoremStrongTwoOverAll}, which is applied in the proof of the implication (4)$\implies$(1) of Theorem~B; and Proposition~\ref{PropUniformFilling}, which is applied in finding the lower bound for Theorem~A. Although as said above our first progress on this project was Proposition~\ref{PropUniformFilling}, in retrospect the exposition is cleaner if one leads off with the \STOAT, which we do in Section~\ref{SectionSTOAT}.
+Our two main technical results here regarding filling paths are: the \STOAT~\ref{TheoremStrongTwoOverAll}, which is applied in the proof of the implication \pref{ItemActLargeOrbit}$\implies$\pref{ItemFillingLamExists} of Theorem~B; and Proposition~\ref{PropUniformFilling} which answers the question above, and which is applied in finding the lower bound for Theorem~A. Although as said above our first progress on this project was Proposition~\ref{PropUniformFilling}, in retrospect the exposition is cleaner if one leads off with the \STOAT, which we do in Section~\ref{SectionSTOAT}.

-\paragraph{The \STOAT\ (Section~\ref{SectionSTOAT}).} Recall the \TOAT\ of \RelFSHypTwo\ in its uniterated form, which says that for any foldable map $f \from S \to T$ between free splittings of $\Gamma$ rel~$\A$, if the distance $d_\FS(S,T)$ exceeds a certain constant then the free splitting $S$ has two natural edges in distinct orbits whose $f$-images in $T$ each cross a representative of every edge orbit of~$T$.
-The \STOAT\ says that if $d_\FS(S,T)$ exceeds a certain larger constant $D=D(\Gamma;\A)$ then $S$ has two natural edges in distinct orbits whose $f$-images in~$T$ each fill~$T$; there is also an iterated form of the theorem which gives conclusions when $d_\FS(S,T)$ exceeds a multiple $KD$ of the constant~$D$.
+\paragraph{The \STOAT\ (Section~\ref{SectionSTOAT}).} Recall the \TOAT\ of \RelFSHypTwo\ in its uniterated form, which says that for any foldable map $f \from S \to T$ between free splittings of $\Gamma$ \relA, if the distance $d_\FS(S,T)$ exceeds a certain constant then the free splitting $S$ has two natural edges in distinct orbits whose $f$-images in $T$ each cross a representative of every edge orbit of~$T$.
+The \STOAT\ says that if $d_\FS(S,T)$ exceeds a certain larger constant $\Theta=\Theta(\Gamma;\A)$ then $S$ has two natural edges in distinct orbits whose $f$-images in~$T$ each fill~$T$; there is also an iterated form of the theorem which gives conclusions when $d_\FS(S,T)$ exceeds a multiple $K\Theta$ of the constant~$\Theta$.